Contraception

 (Sexual Wellbeing Aotearoa, NZ, 2015)

-Anyone of any age can get contraception from a nurse or doctor.
 If you want to get contraception, see your GP or visit a Sexual Wellbeing Aotearoa clinic in your area(external link).

-If you're under 22 years old and are a New Zealand resident, your Family Planning clinic visit is free.
+If you're under 22 years old and are a New Zealand resident, your clinic visit for contraception is free.
 Your visit will also be confidential.
 Find out about fees and charges(external link) for Sexual Wellbeing Aotearoa clinics in New Zealand.

 Young women looking at papers and chatting